xenocrat/chyrp-markdown/README.md

 Security Considerations
 -----------------------

 By design Markdown [allows HTML to be included within the Markdown text](https://spec.commonmark.org/0.31.2/#html-blocks).
 This also means that it may contain Javascript and CSS styles.
-This allows to be very flexible for creating output that is not limited by the Markdown syntax, but it comes with a security risk if you are parsing user input as Markdown (see [XSS](https://en.wikipedia.org/wiki/Cross-site_scripting)).
+This allows it to be very flexible for creating output that is not limited by the Markdown syntax, but it comes with a security risk if you are parsing user input as Markdown (see [XSS](https://en.wikipedia.org/wiki/Cross-site_scripting)).

-In that case you should process the result of the Markdown conversion with tools like [HTML Purifier](http://htmlpurifier.org/) that filter out all elements which are not allowed for users to be added.
+In that case you should process the result of the Markdown conversion with tools like [HTML Purifier](http://htmlpurifier.org/) that filter out all elements which are not allowed.

 Extending the language
 ----------------------